deepsita/P-DAC_INTERNSHIP/README.md

 ![8Bit DAC Design](https://github.com/deepsita/P-DAC_INTERNSHIP/blob/main/10Bit_Potentiometeric_DAC_Conventional_Design/Schematic_And_Waveform_Images/8bitdac_sch.PNG)

 ![8Bit DAC WaveForm](https://github.com/deepsita/P-DAC_INTERNSHIP/blob/main/10Bit_Potentiometeric_DAC_Conventional_Design/Schematic_And_Waveform_Images/8bitdac_wave.PNG)
+The ngspice gives a message killed after searching for the models for long hours.
+To mitigate this new model files were used so that only the model files that are required can be used.
+The simulation takes 4 hours for the completion.

 9Bit DAC Implementation using 8Bit instances, Design shown bellow (Waveform - Simulations are taking time)

 ![9Bit DAC Design](https://github.com/deepsita/P-DAC_INTERNSHIP/blob/main/10Bit_Potentiometeric_DAC_Conventional_Design/Schematic_And_Waveform_Images/9bit_sch.PNG)
+The ngspice gives a message killed after searching for the models for long hours.
+To mitigate this new model files were used so that only the model files that are required can be used.
+However, the ngspice is getting killed.

 10Bit DAC Implementation using 9Bit instances, Design shown bellow (Waveform - Simulations are taking time)

 ![10Bit DAC Design](https://github.com/deepsita/P-DAC_INTERNSHIP/blob/main/10Bit_Potentiometeric_DAC_Conventional_Design/Schematic_And_Waveform_Images/10bitdac_sch.PNG)
+The ngspice gives a message killed after searching for the models for long hours.
+To mitigate this new model files were used so that only the model files that are required can be used.
+However, the ngspice is getting killed while it searches for the the model file.

+Every block of the circuit until 8 bit DAC are tested and spice models until 10 bit dac are included are in the folder spicefiles.

 ## Future Works
 Conventional 9Bit and 10Bit simulations will be updated.